brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 R
 -----

-R binding is based on `reticulate <https://rstudio.github.io/reticulate/>`_ package and calls Python code, so you need to install Python binding first, make sure that reticulate uses correct virtual environment, after that you will be able to build R package from command line or using R Studio, install it and run samples.
+R binding is based on `reticulate <https://rstudio.github.io/reticulate/>`_ package and calls Python , so you need to install Python binding first, make sure that reticulate uses correct virtual environment, after that you will be able to build R package from command line or using R Studio, install it and run samples.

 Java
 -----